-We know that travel can be difficult to plan, so we thought we’d put together an itinerary of the 9 best places to visit in Alberta in winter that you can do too!
+We know that travel can be difficult to plan, so we thought we’d put together an itinerary of the best places to visit in Alberta in winter that you can do too!
 Traveling to Alberta in winter is a wonderful experience.
-The air is crisp and clear, the sky is blue, and the sun in shining.
+The air is crisp and clear, the sky is blue, and the sun is shining.

 Sure, temperatures dip below freezing, but that gives you an excuse to cuddle up by the fire with your sweetie and enjoy a romantic night in after a great winter adventure.
+For a little inspiration, we’ve put together the perfect Alberta winter vacation itinerary for you to explore and experience the best of the Rocky Mountains, enjoy!

-Best Places to visit in Alberta in Winter
+Best Places to Visit in Alberta in Winter

 Banff is one of the best places to visit in Canada any time of the year.
 We had the chance to do some amazing winter activities in Alberta and we want to share them with you.

-1. Banff
+1. Banff National Park

 Banff National Park is filled with incredible winter adventures.
-From trekking to the backcountry, cross country skiing, enjoying the downtown vibe of Banff Village, or doing so many of the activities listed below.
+From trekking to the backcountry, cross-country skiing, enjoying the downtown vibe of Banff Village, or doing so many of the activities listed below.
 It’s your one-stop winter vacation destination.
-See our full list at the Unforgettable Things to do in Banff
+Banff National Park even has three ski resorts, tube parks, skating rinks, and horse-drawn sleigh rides.
+If you want to experience Alberta in winter, go to Banff for an unforgettable experience.

-2. Banff Hot Springs
+2. Banff Upper Hot Springs

 Rent yourself an old-fashioned turn of the century swimsuit and hop into the uber-hot Banff Hot Springs.
 When you are finished head over to Cave and Basin just a little lower.
 Read more: 12 Best Hikes in Banff National Park